DataStax-Academy/zdm-scenario-katapod/step8.md

 Note the `ReadMode: DUAL_ASYNC_ON_SECONDARY` part in the above output.

-If you want, check that the application still works by looking for the latest rows being inserted in the output of:
+If you want, check that the application still works by looking for the latest (timestamped) rows being inserted in the output of:

 ```bash
 ### host